 If we’re going to look at what we are called to become, we need to be looking at ourselves, understanding ourselves, intergenerationally – as the Native Americans would say, thinking seven generations ahead.
 Thinking in terms of the lifespan of oak trees, not just of humans.

-The poet Kate Tempest told us of her heightened consciousness of past events, including violent events.4‘I have this idea that everything that’s ever happened on the planet remains here.
+The poet Kae Tempest told us of a heightened consciousness of past events, including violent events.4‘I have this idea that everything that’s ever happened on the planet remains here.
 Like, every death, every joy, every kiss – it remains.
 If you’re walking down the street and you get this kind of feeling of a great violence or something… Or you suddenly hallucinate a kind of a warmth.
 I have this idea that everything we do just stays behind, repeating.’
-See highprofiles.info/interview/kate-tempest.
+See interview/kae-tempest.
 Is it similar for you?